jackyko1991/Vessel-Centerline-Extraction/README.md

 # Vessel-Centerline-Extraction
-An interactive software to extract vessel centerline
+An interactive software to extract vessel centerline.
+The open end vessel will be enclosed in the process

+Required packages: CMake VTK, VMTK

+Usage: Centerline.exe <surface.stl> <capped_surface.stl> <centerline.vtp>